Great Belt Bridge: Traffic implications

 Flights between Copenhagen and Odense, and between Copenhagen and Esbjerg have ceased, and the train now has the largest market share between Copenhagen and Aarhus.

-Together with the Øresund Bridge, and the two Little Belt bridges, the link provides a direct fixed connection between western Continental Europe and northern Scandinavia, eventually connecting all parts of the European Union except Ireland, Malta, Cyprus, and outlying islands.
+Together with the Øresund Bridge, and the two Little Belt Bridges (the Old and the New), the link provides a direct fixed connection between western Continental Europe and northern Scandinavia, eventually connecting all parts of the European Union except Ireland, Malta, Cyprus, and outlying islands.
 Most people from Zealand still prefer to take the ferry between Puttgarden and Rødby, as it is a much shorter distance and provides a needed break for those travelling a long distance.

 For freight trains, the fixed links are a large improvement between Sweden and Germany, and between Sweden and the UK.
 The Sweden-to-Germany ferry system is still used to some extent owing to limited rail capacity, with heavy passenger traffic over the bridges and some single track stretches in southern Denmark and northern Germany.

 The Great Belt was used by now defunct night passenger trains between Copenhagen and Germany, which were too long to fit on the ferries.
 Day trains on the Copenhagen-Hamburg route first continued to use the Fehmarn Belt ferries, utilising short diesel trains, but now also use the Great Belt route, which potentially allows longer trains to be used, increasing capacity.

 By 2028, the Fehmarn Belt Fixed Link is expected to be complete with much of the international traffic being shifted from the Great Belt Fixed Link.
 This more direct route will reduce the rail journey from Hamburg to Copenhagen from 4:45 to 3:30 hours.

+Cyclists are not permitted to use the bridge, but bicycles may be transported by train or bus.